DashBarkHuss/sample-node-server-api/README.md

 ## Change The Environment Variables
-Change these to your host IP, database, user, password, and database:
+Change these to your host IP, database, user, password, and database.
+Or add your own `.env` file.
   ```javascript
   // line 9, api.js
   this.connection = mysql.createConnection({